puppetlabs/puppet-specifications/language/resource-api/README.md

 ## Multiple providers for the same type

-The predecessor of this API allows multiple providers for the same resource type.
-This leads to the following problems:
+The original Puppet Type and Provider API allows multiple providers for the same resource type.
+This allows the creation of abstract resource types, such as package, which can span multiple operating systems.
+Automatic selection of an os-appropriate provider means less work for the user, as they don't have to address in their code whether the package needs to be managed using apt, or managed using yum.

+Allowing multiple providers doesn't come for free though and in the previous implementation it incurs a number of complexity costs to be shouldered by the type or provider developer.

-* attribute sprawl
+    attribute sprawl
-* missing features
-* convoluted implementations

-While the puppet DSL can address this, it is cumbersome, and does not provide the same look-up capabilities as a type with multiple providers.
+    disparate feature sets between the different providers for the same abstract type complexity in implementation of both the type and provider pieces stemming from the two issues above

+The Resource API will not implement support for multiple providers at this time.

+Today, should support for multiple providers be highly desirable for a given type, the two options are: 1) use the older, more complex API.
+2) implement multiple similar types using the Resource API, and select the platform-appropriate type in Puppet code.
+For example:

 ```puppet
 define package (